ishbosh/ruby-knights-travails/README.md

 # ruby-knights-travails
 Knights Travails project in Ruby, assignment from The Odin Project

+This one took me a while to wrap my head around, but I was able to figure it out after a while of trying different ideas.
+I tried to design it so that it will be flexible to be used with other pieces in the future, but I'm not sure how that worked out yet.

 ASSIGNMENT:

 On a standard 8x8 chess board, a knight can move to any square from any other square,